Dreiiyeah/Arcade-random/README.md

 - time library
   - Used to pause between program execution.

-## Installation

-- Download the .py file in the repository.
-Then open the file in Visual Studio Code or any python compiler

 ## Current Features

 - starting(dic)
   - Lets user choose if they want to login, create account, or exit.

 - generate_password()
   - Creates a randomly generated password.